What is USDA Indonesia?

 The “List of Unit Usaha Susu dari Amerika Serikat” provides the list of approved plants for exporting U.S. dairy products into Indonesia.
 The list will be updated periodically based on the update from the Directorate General of Livestock and Animal Health Service, Ministry of Agriculture.

-Here is the list perApril 2015.
-It brings up the total of approved US dairy plants that can export to Indonesia to 89 plants.
+Here is the latest list of the approved U.S. dairy plants that can export to Indonesia.

 Indonesian importers who wish to import U.S. dairy products from the plants that are currently not on the list, should follow the “How-To Guidelines” to get the plant listed.

 Please make sure that the applications are completed with supporting documents as requested in the questionnaire, as well as the following documents:

 2. An organizational chart of the company’s group and of the establishment.

 4. A copy of latest water microbial test result.

 5. A copy of establishment’s layout and site plan.

 6. A copy of HACCP process flowchart (DO NOT send the complete HACCP manual).